koalagang/KAI/README.md

 # Koala's Artix Installer (KAI)
 ## DISCLAIMER

 This installer has been developed for **MY OWN** convenience.
-You are free to fork it or use it but it has been designed for my system and my preferences; I will not tailor this software to anyone but my own needs. **Any breakages are on you.**\
+You are free to fork it or use it but it has been designed for my system and my preferences; I will not tailor this software to anyone but my own needs. **Any breakages you experience from using this software are on you.**

 I personally recommend that you learn how to install Artix Linux the manual way.
 If you really want an easy Artix install then download one of the [Artix isos](https://artixlinux.org/download.php) which comes with a desktop environment.

 This script installs the runit version of Artix.\